Duolingo raises $30 million from Alphabet’s CapitalG at $1.5 billion valuation

 Popular language learning app Duolingo has raised $30 million in a series F round of funding from Alphabet’s investment arm CapitalG.

 This takes Duolingo’s total money raised to $138 million, and gives it a valuation of $1.5 billion — more than double the figure at its series E round back in 2017.
-CapitalG, under its former Google Capital nomenclature, also led Duolingo’s series D round back in 2015, so the fact that it has chosen to return for more of the same four years later is indicative of the value it sees in Duolingo as a learning tool.
+CapitalG, under its former Google Capital brand, also led Duolingo’s series D round back in 2015, so the fact that it has chosen to return for more of the same four years later is indicative of the value it sees in Duolingo.

-Founded out of Pittsburgh in 2011, Duolingo is a cross-platform app that enables anyone to learn languages for free, though they can also pay $7 each month for a premium service that removes ads, delivers offline access, and more.

 “Duolingo has been adding users and revenue at an impressive pace, continuing to solidify their position as the number one way to learn a language globally,” noted CapitalG general partner Laela Sturdy in a press release.
 “The team has demonstrated that sticking to their mission of providing free education is not only good for the world, but it’s also good for business.”

+Founded out of Pittsburgh in 2011, Duolingo is a cross-platform app that enables anyone to learn languages for free, though they can also pay $7 each month for a premium service that removes ads, delivers offline access, and more.
 Through gamification and bite-sized lessons, anyone can learn to read, listen, and speak in most of the world’s prominent languages, though it also supports many niche vernaculars and fictional tongues such as Klingon.

 Duolingo claims 30 million users are actively learning languages on its platform, and it has emerged as one of the most downloaded educational apps globally.
 Since its last funding round more than two years ago, it has more than doubled its employees from 95 to 200, and has opened additional offices in Seattle, New York, and Beijing.
+It also now claims annual bookings of $100 million after it launched its premium plan in 2017, a significant increase on the $33 million it drew in last year.

 Interestingly, Duolingo also now lays claim to being the first unicorn — a startup with a valuation of more than $1 billion — that is based in Pittsburgh.
-And with another $30 million in the bank, it said that it will use the fresh cash injection to invest in R&D around new products, and grow its team around the world.
+With another $30 million in the bank, it said that it will use the fresh cash injection to invest in R&D around new products and grow its team around the world.

 The online language learning market was reportedly worth $9 billion in 2018, a figure that could rise to more than $20 billion by 2026.
 And it’s against that backdrop that Duolingo has been investing in AI and machine learning to make lessons more engaging, by automatically tailoring them to the individual similar to how a human tutor might.
-And it’s a safe assumption that at least part of its new cash bounty will be used to further develop its personalization algorithms.
+The company confirmed that part of its new cash bounty will be used to further develop its AI and machine learning capabilities.

 “We started Duolingo with the mission of making education free and accessible to everybody, and I’m very proud that we’ve now also built a strong business,” added Duolingo cofounder and CEO Luis von Ahn.
 “CapitalG has been a valuable partner to Duolingo over the past few years, and we look forward to using this investment to continue our growth and further solidify our position as the most widely used and top-grossing language-learning app worldwide.”